richardtran415/copyCat/README.md

-surface-terminations
+copyCat
 ====================

-Files for the new version of surface.py, allows for enumerating of different terminations
+Personal repo of iPython notebooks, .py files, tests, etc codes and tools for creating slab structures and terminations for surface calculations.
+Exploration and python implementations of different algorithms found in hte literature.